MapoftheInternet.com

 - Advanced search.
 New flexible and comprehensive,

-wild card searching, by country code, subject, content etc.
+wildcard searching, by TLD, country code, subject.

 - New metaphors, graphic and display options.